Back to Authority and Revolt

 "Do this for a commemoration of me." - Luke 22:19

 When is corrupted, the become one of the first places where the crisis becomes practical.
-Many men can talk abstractly about truth, continuity, and obedience, but the question sharpens at the altar, in the confessional, at baptism, in marriage, and at death.
+Many men can talk abstractly about truth, continuity, and obedience, but the question sharpens at the altar, in the confessional, at Baptism, in marriage, and at death.
 What will the faithful do when life is pressured, diluted, obscured, or replaced by substitutes?

 At the Last Supper Our Lord does not offer a loose memorial principle to be reimagined by each age.
 He institutes and commands: "Do this for a commemoration of me."1 The therefore come to us as received realities.
 They are not raw material for creativity, sentiment, or administrative adaptation.
 They are gifts with form.